Browse Definitions :

 3. Columbia University

-The Fu Foundation School of Engineering and Applied Science at Columbia University offers both undergraduate degrees and master's degrees in AI and related fields, as well as four graduate-level courses.
-Concentrations include AI, machine learning, robotics, computer animation, NLP and speech, and vision and robotics.
+The Fu Foundation School of Engineering and Applied Science at Columbia University offers both undergraduate degrees and master's degrees in AI and related fields, as well as graduate-level courses.
+Students can learn AI, machine learning, robotics, data science and algorithms.

 Available degree programs: